 Death of Charles Aznavour

-To write about such a person in the past tense simply did not work.
+To write about such a person in the past tense simply does not work.
 On October 1, 2018, the great Armenian passed.
 He was 95.
 He died in his home in the south of France.
 His death touched the soul of all mankind.
 Aznavour sang for all.
 He was a kind, talented citizen of the whole world.
 They say that a person lives while they remember his deeds.
 The name of Charles Aznavour is written in history forever.

 Published January 8, 2018